Governor Declares State of Emergency, Issues Temporary Transportation Waiver Ahead of Winter Storm

 Timely tools you can use

-See below for a selection of resources that may be especially useful in the days ahead:
+The following resources may be especially useful in the days ahead:

 What to know about using generators, space heaters and other alternative heat sources safely.